gapolinario/gapolinario.github.io/_posts/2020-01-26-my-weak-spot-is-in-the-movies.markdown

 The smaller the $p$ value, the higher the significance of the result, because it shows that this result is unlikely to come from the null hypothesis.
 In scientific research, the effect is said to be _significant_ if $p$ is below some threshold, usually one of these values: 0.05, 0.01, 0.005, or 0.001.

-My $p$ value is not below any of these thresholds, but this is not rigorous scientific research and I consider myself convinced that this effect isn't just a random fluctuation (maybe this is an instance of confirmation bias?)
+My $p$ value is not below any of these thresholds, but this is not rigorous scientific research and I consider myself convinced that this effect isn't just a random fluctuation (maybe this is an instance of confirmation bias?).
+Also, let's not forget that the statistical sample is not large, there are less than 300 movies in total, thus statistical fluctuations of the averages and a large variation in the $p$ value are expected.
+Therefore, a solid result is hard to obtain.

 One more interesting observation is: If I had taken $x=0.58$, with the null hypothesis that movies in theaters follow the same distribution as movies at home, the $p$ value would be different.
 In this case